Colorado Father Faces More Problems Filing For Unemployment: 'We Are Literally Starving'

 FLORENCE, Colo.
 (CBS4) – Raising three boys, David Turner knows life is a lot of work.
-For years he’s been able to make ends meet and take care of his family working as a handyman where they live in Florence, Colorado.
+For years he’s been able to make ends meet in Colorado and take care of his family working as a handyman where they live in Florence.

 When the pandemic hit, he says, everything changed.